UCSUR-Pitt/wprdc_etl/README.md

 ETL Processes for the [Western Pennsylvania Regional DataCenter](https://www.wprdc.org).

+To see examples of how it's used, check out the [WPRDC ETL Jobs](https://github.com/WPRDC/etl-jobs).
 ### Develop

 It is highly recommended that you use use [virtualenv](https://readthedocs.org/projects/virtualenv/) (and [virtualenvwrapper](https://virtualenvwrapper.readthedocs.org/en/latest/) for convenience).
 For a how-to on getting set up, please consult this [howto](https://github.com/codeforamerica/howto/blob/master/Python-Virtualenv.md).